-In early October 2019, two men from the tax department of Uzbekistan's Jizzakh region knocked on the door of a 36-year-old clothing entrepreneur called Ugiloy.
+In early October, two tax department officials of Uzbekistan's Jizzakh region knocked on the door of a 36-year-old clothing entrepreneur named Ugiloy.
 They told her to report to a nearby field and pick cotton for the rest of the fall harvest.

-The demand was not a surprise, said Ugiloy, who had been forced to pick cotton as a schoolgirl and was ordered to do the same in each of the past seven years.
+The demand was no surprise to Ugiloy, who was forced to pick cotton as a schoolgirl and in each of the past seven years.
 This year, she hired three volunteer cotton pickers and paid them a total of 2.9 million som, or $300, to work in her place.
 "I wanted to keep my clothing shop open because it is my livelihood," said Ugiloy, who declined to provide her last name for fear of repercussions.

 THIRD IN A SERIES